 About the Thyroid Eye Disease Amsterdam Declaration Implementation Group UK

 The original working group established in 2009 - BTF and TEDct - was joined by representatives of professional organisations in 2010: the Royal College of Physicians, the Royal College of Ophthalmologists, the Scottish Ophthalmologists Club, the Society for Endocrinology, the British OculoPlastic Surgery Society, the British Thyroid Association and the British and Irish Orthoptic Society.

-The working group adopted the name ‘TEAMeD’ (Thyroid Eye Disease AMsterdam Declaration) Implementation Group UK.
+The working group adopted the name ‘TEAMeD’ (Thyroid Eye Disease AMsterdam Declaration Implementation Group UK).

-Guided by the Amsterdam Declaration, TEAMeD has been working to improve the patient experience for people with thyroid eye disease by seeking to put in place measures to ensure patients have access to early diagnosis, appropriate treatment, skilled professionals and high standards of joint care from endocrinologists and ophthalmologists.
+Guided by the Amsterdam Declaration, TEAMeD is working to improve the patient experience for people with thyroid eye disease by seeking to put in place measures to ensure patients have access to early diagnosis, appropriate treatment, skilled professionals and high standards of joint care from endocrinologists and ophthalmologists.
 National - and international - standards are vital to ensure that people with thyroid eye disease can be diagnosed correctly and on time and have access to the best possible treatment in specialist centres.